mace015/laravel-docker/README.md

 # laravel-docker
-A simple yet effective default setup for Laravel on Docker.
+A simple yet effective default setup for Laravel on Docker, based on Alpine Linux.

 ## Installation